-If you’re like me, and maybe a lot of other millennial folk out there, being a night owl isn’t really a choice it’s a way of life.
-But the late nights often come with some pretty average shuteye and the frequent half-asleep head nod at work/uni the following day.
+If you’re like me, and maybe a lot of other people under 30 out there, being a night owl isn’t really a choice – it’s a way of life.
+But the late nights often come with some pretty average shut-eye and the frequent half-asleep head nod at work/uni/during a Zoom call the following day.

 #1 Take An Evening Shower Or Bath Slightly Before Bed

 There’s possibly nothing more satisfying after a long day than a fabulously warm shower or bath.
-But while it might feel natural to get home, take a load off and jump straight into the shower, it’s actually much better to wait till a little later in the evening to jump in that water haven.
+But while it might feel natural to get home (if you’ve even left it), take a load off and jump straight into the shower, it’s actually much better to wait till a little later in the evening to jump in that water haven.

 Studies suggest taking a warm shower about one to one and a half hours before you plan to sleep.
 That way your body has time to adjust to room temperatures just enough before shutting off.
 Showering a few hours before bed might result in your body floating in and out of a few different temps, and that’s a no-no. Oh and did we mention that showering shortly before bed helps prevent skin breakouts and wrinkles?
 Goodbye blackheads you bastards.